mindadeepam/obsidian-vault/library/utils/cli_utils.md

 - find a file in file directory: `find . -name results`
-- find free space : `free -h`
+- find free space, linux: `free -h`
 ---

 ## Other commands

-### 1. How to run a command in background, s.t. it keeps running even if we shut down the terminal
+### 1. How to run a command in background, s.t. it keeps running even if we shut down the terminal?

 ```